UGC Moderation Best Practices: Protect Your Brand Without Slowing Down

 AI + UGC: What is Next for E-commerce Content in 2026

-AI-generated model shots and synthetic video are blurring the line between real and made-up content.
-The useful question is not whether brands can fake it, but where faking it quietly costs them trust.
+AI model shots and synthetic video are blurring the line between real and made-up content.
+The question is where faking it quietly costs a brand trust.

 More from Rohin Aggarwal